japodhidev/japodhidev/content/posts/reverse-engineering-an-apk.md

 Most of the work lay in the _sources_ folder.
 I'll list a few methods I used to remove the ads now.

 1. Premature return statements
-    - This was the quick and dirty option.
+    - A quick and dirty option.
 Simply placing a return statement before any ad related code is executed so that the function/method returns without performing any task.

     ```java
    private void requestNewInterstitial() {